Shinobi no Ittoki

-Shinobi no Ittoki (忍の一時) is an original Japanese anime television series produced by DMM Pictures and TMS Entertainment and animated by Troyca.
+Shinobi no Ittoki (忍の一時) is an original Japanese anime television series created by DMM Pictures and Troyca.
 It aired from October to December 2022.

 Plot

 In modern-day Japan, after an attempt is made to kill him, Ittoki Sakuraba learns that he is a direct descendant of and rightful heir to the Iga Ninja clan.
 His mother sends him to Ninjutsu Gakuen, the only national ninja school in Japan, to study and train as a ninja while investigations are being made to discover who is trying to kill him and why.
-At the school, Ittoki becomes involved with his new classmates, which include some beautiful yet deadly young ninja girls, but danger is always present...especially when there is a suspected traitor inside the school.
+At the school, Ittoki becomes involved with his new classmates, which include some beautiful yet deadly young ninja girls, but danger is always present, especially when there is a suspected traitor inside the school.